brightbox/bigwig/README.markdown

 Bigwig
 ======

-Bigwig is a daemon process that listens to a RabbitMQ queue and processes messages that it receives.
+Bigwig is a daemon process that listens to a RabbitMQ queue and processes messages that it receives, along with some simple command-line tools to place messages on the queue.

 Typical Usage
 -------------